robinjmurphy/yslow-data-service/README.md

 ### Configuration

-By default package is configured to use a MongoDB database at `mongodb://127.0.0.1:27017/yslow`.
+By default the package is configured to use a MongoDB database at `mongodb://127.0.0.1:27017/yslow`.
 To change this, set the environment variable `YSLOW_DATA_DB` e.g.

 ```bash
 EXPORT YSLOW_DATA_DB="mongodb://127.0.0.1:27017/some_db"